shifengshierya/C-AME/README.md

    - Double click on the Application file named `cameMain.exe`, which is represented by a blue bird icon.
 This action will open the software terminal after a short while.
 4. **Parameter Settings**
    - Set the three paths you determined in Step 2 within the terminal window.
-   - Ensure you select the correct columns for the following data:
+   - Ensure you select the correct columns for the following data.If count data is not provided, you can set "Observation count" as “-1” for further use and the number of observations will not be adjusted:
      - Latitude
      - Longitude
      - Observation date